bu-cisl/Computational-Miniature-Mesoscope-CM2/README.md

 2) Algorithm

+After downloading the pre-trained weights file, put it under the root directory and run demo.py.

 ## License
 This project is licensed under the terms of the MIT license. see the [LICENSE](LICENSE) file for details